daoswald/bg-changer/README.md

 * Commandline, ENV, and config file options for file size and search keywords.
 * Commandline, ENV, and config file options for caching a few past files so they can still rotate when there's no network connection.

+# CONTRIBUTING

+This repo uses the fork-and-PR model: Fork the repo, make your changes, issue a pull-request against master.

 # LICENSE

 This software can be distributed under the terms of the artistic2 license.